 The reliability of test results should be monitored whenever patient samples are assayed using a standard and quality control materials analyzed in the same manner employed for the unknowns.
 We suggest the use of commercially available Hemoglobin A1c controls with an assayed range.
 If controls do not fall into the assayed range patient values from that run should not be reported.
 The run should be repeated, making sure that all mixing and handling instructions are strictly followed.
+Quality control requirements should be performed in conformance with local, state, and/or Federal regulations or accreditation requirements.

 Linearity of the assay should be verified with a commercial linearity check set, or dilutions of a high specimen, at least every six months.